"A Perfect Panorama of Beauty" - In the Frosty Footsteps of Flora Thompson (Second Attempt)

 Easy Moderate Very Hard

-Distance is 16.5 km (10 miles); total ascent is 170 m; terrain is a little hilly but with no significant ascents; surfaces are dirt, grass and tarmac.
+Distance is 15 km (9.5 miles); total ascent is 170 m; terrain is a little hilly but with no significant ascents; surfaces are dirt, grass and tarmac.

 “...A perfect panorama of beauty.
 Forestmere Lake lies like a mirror in the woods directly beneath; to the south is the blue ridge of the South Downs; to the north the heathery heights of Hindhead.”
 (Flora Thompson: Guide to Liphook, Bramshott and Neighbourhood, 1925.)

 Or in the soggy footsteps of Flora Thompson, more like, given the time of year.
 Flora Jane Thompson (1876-1947) was an English novelist and poet best known for her semi-autobiographical trilogy about a Victorian childhood in the Cotswolds, Lark Rise to Candleford.
-In 1916 she moved to Liphook with her husband, and in 1926 they bought a house, Woolmer Gate, which we'll see, next to the pub in which we'll have our first pub lunch of the new year.
+In 1916 she moved to Liphook with her husband, and in 1926 they bought a house, Woolmer Gate, which we'll see, next to the pub in which we'll have our first pub lunch of 2025.
 The cosiness of the pub and its pleasing setting on a green will engender New Year good cheer, while the views we'll enjoy, as Flora enthused, will inspire us.
 This is a rescheduling of a walk that was due to take place when Storm Darragh struck.

 The sights:

 Weavers Down: Flora Thompson called Weavers Down 'Peverel Down'.
-In her Guide to Liphook, Bramshott and Neighbourhood of of 1925 she wrote that Peverel Down was the quote above, and she was also intrigued by the trackways over it, writing: “... some of them still in occasional use, but most of them overgrown and deserted.”
+In her Guide to Liphook, Bramshott and Neighbourhood of of 1925 she wrote that Peverel Down was the quote above, and that she was also intrigued by the trackways over it, writing: “... some of them still in occasional use, but most of them overgrown and deserted.”
 She imagined them in The Peverel Papers of 1922, “...winding in and out to skirt the hills and the marshes, just as they were first trodden by the naked feet of primitive man.”

 Longmoor Camp: Wikipedia reports that this "is a British Army camp...The main street of the Longmoor part of the camp is built on an ancient Roman road, the Chichester to Silchester Way....The combined camp and training area covers 1,783 hectares (4,410 acres) of wooded areas, heaths, wetlands and hard standings.
 Longmoor Camp and the training areas are still active, and maintained by the Defence Infrastructure Organisation.
 The shooting and tank ranges are generally open to the public.